Blackbird Has Spoken: Part 2

 "All I know is it's full of vodka.
 Listen Clara, I'm out of ideas.
 Keep submitting reports.
 Refer those who have complaints to Dr. Wong, Dr. Scanlan, or Dr. Fairfax, and encourage them to file formal complaints.
 I don't know what else to tell you for now."

-"This is bull.
-Bull!"
+"This is bull."
 Clara stormed off leaving Elizabeth helpless and in sore need of a cigarette.

 Five minutes later Elizabeth was up on the roof of Mercy Hospital blowing smoke into the wind.
 "Great.
 We've got a sewer rat and a weasel running Mercy," she said to no one.
 "And a smoke isn't going to do it."
 At that moment a crow came in for a landing on a wire stretched across part of the roof.
 Elizabeth confided in him.
 "Hey Blackie.
 It's been a rotten day.
 Do you have rats and weasels in your diet?
 Because if you do, I've got one of each you can have.
 And bon appétit to you, Blackie."

 Blackie cocked his head.
 He seemed to be trying hard to understand this women's woes.
 Elizabeth took one last long drag of her cigarette and blew out.
-The blast of blue smoke blew toward Blackie.
+The blast of blue smoke hit Blackie right in the face.
 He hopped a few inches over.

 "Oh gosh, sorry Blackie.
 Second hand smoke.
 I get it.
 You know, after work I'm going out for a drink.
 I heard there's a new drink called Brain Hemorrhage.
 Oh, wait, I've already had one today."